3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 Now use a `FTP CLIENT` to log onto the printer & pull the `Klipper.bin` file from the `klipper/out` folder & download it to your computer.

 REMANE THE FILE to something random, think cat walking across your keyboard random.
+This MUST be something different on each & every flash attempt.
+The baord will not flash the same filename twice.

 SV07 & SV07+